Francophile: Various

 Many Americans have studied at art schools in France, including the Beaux Arts academy in Paris, the premier institution of its kind in the country.
 The students and graduated alumni have been deeply influential on American style, particularly during the 19th and the early 20th centuries.
+Mark Twain was a Francophile to such an extent that he wrote the historical novel Personal Recollections of Joan of Arc (1896).

 In the 1920s, many American intellectuals and writers, such as Hemingway and Fitzgerald, moved to Paris, a city that they linked to an idea of happiness.
 Other Americans, including several women, did so as well for various reasons.
 Josephine Baker is one of the most prominent of them all, as witnessed in her song J’ai deux amours, in which she proclaimed her love for both USA and Paris.
 After WWII, another generation of Americans were attracted by Paris or southern France as well, including painters such as Jackson Pollock and Sam Francis or future celebrities such as Jackie Kennedy who used to live in Paris and are still beloved by French people.

 Some American politicians have also proclaimed their love for France, and even speak the language.
 Among them are John Kerry and Antony Blinken.

 Francophile sentiment in the US was deeply influential on American public opinion and involvement in both World Wars.
 The Francophile filmmaker Preston Sturges always considered France his "second home" where he spent much of his childhood, was fluent in French and was greatly influenced by the films of his close friend René Clair.
 On the subject of cuisine, Julia Child is probably the most famous of many Francophile-American chefs and of many American graduates of French cooking-schools.

 Actors

 After WWII, Jean Seberg moved to Paris and eventually reached stardom while working there, married two Frenchmen and is buried there.
-Other notable francophile actors include Bradley Cooper, Joseph Gordon-Levitt, Bill Maher, Blake Lively, Natalie Portman, Molly Ringwald, Steven Gabrielle and Robert Crawford.
+Other notable francophile actors include Bradley Cooper, Joseph Gordon-Levitt, Matt Groening, Sam Simon, James L. Brooks, Trey Parker, Matt Stone, Seth MacFarlane, Bill Hicks, George Carlin, Bill Maher, Blake Lively, Natalie Portman, Molly Ringwald, Steven Gabrielle and Robert Crawford.
 The director and actor Woody Allen is a Francophile whose films often made references to French cinema, philosophy and novels.
 A recurring theme in Allen's films is the celebration of Paris as the ideal place for romantic love.
 Allen's 1982 film A Midsummer Night's Sex Comedy frequently pays homage to the work of Jean Renoir while Allen has described François Truffaut as his favorite director.
 The Francophile hero of Allen's 2011 film Midnight in Paris Gil Pender bears striking similarities with Allen, leading to reviewers to suggest that the character of Pender is a stand-in for the director-writer.